Alicino88/notes-on-Redux/README.md

 I coded this project while following along the Complete React Course I am following on Udemy.
 This is why the code contains lots of notes as this is my very first project with Redux.

-The code imlements the following concepts:
+The code implements the following concepts:

 -Redux
 -Redux-toolkit
 -useDispatch